 Certain staff positions (e.g., beverage service, concierge, butler and youth counsellors) do not benefit from this shared service charge because they provide services to only some Guests, and not all.
 If you have received excellent service from any of these staff members, we encourage you to acknowledge them with appropriate gratuities on an individual basis.
 If you have any concerns about the service you receive during your cruise, please let the staff at our service desk on-board (the "Guest Services Desk") know right away, so we can address any issues in a timely manner.

-At the time of booking you may elect to pre-pay the service charges (which apply at the following rate for bookings made on or after 15 August 2019).
-If you do not choose to prepay these service charges at time of booking or prior to sailing, they will be made payable on-board at a rate of (for sailings on or after 15 August 2019):
+At the time of booking, you may elect to pre-pay the service charges (which apply at the following rate for bookings made on or after 1 April 2022).
+If you do not choose to prepay these service charges at time of booking or prior to sailing, they will be made payable on-board at a rate of:

-- USD$15.00 per person, per day for sailing six or more days for mini suites and below on all ships
+- • USD$16.00 per person, per day for Balcony stateroom and below

 For all spa and salon services, beverage purchases, specialty restaurant dining and entertainment-based dining, there will be an additional 20% service charge added to the total cost of the service.